soasme/blackgate/docs/introduction.rst

 -----------------------

 Blackgate is not a service discovery service.
-This is mainly because there are some mature open-source implement already: consul, etcd, zookeeper, etc.
+This is mainly because there are some mature open-source implements already: consul, etcd, zookeeper, etc.

 Blackgate is not a load balancer, which means that you have to choose your load balancer for your upstream services.
 Nginx and HAProxy are two excellent server-side load blancing solutions.

-Alternative Solution
+Alternative Solutions
 ---------------------

 Kong is similar to Blackgate.
 In most case they share the same